Just getting started with B2B social media marketing?

 Whether it’s Instagram, Facebook, LinkedIn, Twitter, TikTok, or Clubhouse, find at least one platform that will work for you—make sure it’s the one that your customers use the most—and invest the time and resources necessary to develop a robust and engaging presence.
 This will go a long way toward boosting your reputation and earning trust online.

-Social drives traffic to your website
+B2B social media marketing drives traffic to your website

 Even if you’re not ready to start selling via social media, social is an important way to increase your site traffic and direct users to specific pages.